The Miner

 Primary deposits

-A primary deposit is a diamond found where it arrived — the kimberlite chimney itself, the original vehicle that conveyed the crystal from the depths to the surface.
+A primary deposit is a diamond found where it arrived — the kimberlite chimney itself, the original vehicle that raised the crystal from the depths to daylight.
 Mine a primary deposit and you are working the rock that the diamond travelled in, undisturbed since the eruption that placed it there.

 Secondary deposits

 Over millions of years, weather breaks kimberlite down.
-As the rock decomposes, the diamonds locked inside it are released and carried away by water, sea or wind — fluvial, marine and aeolian transport.
+As the rock decomposes, the diamonds locked inside it are released and carried away by river, sea or wind — fluvial, aeolian and marine transport.
 Wherever they come to rest, they form a secondary deposit.

 Here the diamond’s own density does the sorting.
-With a specific gravity of 3.52, a diamond is markedly heavier than the sand and gravel around it, so it tends to settle out where a current slackens.
-Stones recovered this way are known as alluvial diamonds.
+A diamond’s specific gravity of 3.52 makes it markedly heavier than the sand and gravel travelling alongside it, so it drops out of suspension and gathers wherever a current loses its pace.
+Stones recovered from these beds are known as alluvial diamonds.

 A diamond need not stop at a single move.
 A secondary deposit can itself be eroded and the stones shifted onward into tertiary, quaternary and further beds — each step a fresh journey, sorting the heaviest, soundest crystals out as it goes.